 Proper market research costs and it’s never a good idea to start a new product without clearly understanding what problem we want to solve, who’s got that need, who else is tackling the same JTBD (Jobs To Be Done) for your audience and how you can create a differentiating value with your product.
 To clarify all these bits takes time and sometimes straight away money, which can be considerable amounts.

 Even if we do all this stuff ourselves, there are still costs associated with them.
-It’s opportunity costs at least, if nothing else.
-We estimate here at least a couple of thousands dollars.
+It’s opportunity costs at least if nothing else.
+We estimate here at least a couple of thousands of dollars.

 Step 2: Product Definition with Wireframing

 Hopefully, after we’ve done the market research we found an interesting need and an underserved market.
 We also started writing down what the solution might be for such a need, documented the product functionality that will create value for the user and drafted our first version of the Lean Canvas.